 Please submit no more than five poems at one time.
 We will only read the first five poems that you send.

 We look for graphic narratives that show both artistic and literary merit.
-Currently, we are able to consider black and white only for The Florida Review print magazine.
+Currently, we are able to consider black and white only for the print magazine.
 However, we can consider both black-and-white and color works for Aquifer: The Florida Review Online.
-(Please note that, although we will be able to use color work online, if and when we create an anthology of online work in print, we will have to convert any color work to black and white.)

 Work should be submitted via Submittable as a jpeg or pdf file.
-If you have any technical issues, please query us at firstname.lastname@example.org.
+Please note that for work accepted for publication, we may need jpeg or other file forms of 300 dpi or better quality.
+If you have any technical issues, please query us at email@example.com.

 Book Reviews and Interviews

-Please contact our book review editor, Danita Berg, through our email@example.com email to query a book review topic.
-We also accept review and review essay submissions on Submittable.
-(Review essays are extensive examinations of multiple works that go beyond straightforward reviews.
-You may especially want to query before submitting a full review essay.)
+We also consider review essays–more extensive examinations of multiple works that go beyond straightforward reviews.
+You may especially want to query before submitting a longer review essay.

-If you are interested interviewing an author for us, please send a query to firstname.lastname@example.org.
+If you are interested in interviewing an author for us, please send a query or submit here.